UPDATED: Our list of the best phablets currently available to buy.

 Until fairly recently those looking to buy a phablet really only had Android devices to consider.
 However, Nokia has now entered the market with its Windows-powered Lumia 1520.
 Those looking for a high-end Windows phablet will love the Lumia 1520.

 It's got a 6 inch 1080p IPS display and a quad-core processor - both firsts for a Windows Phone 8 device.
 You can even use the touch-screen with gloves on thanks to Nokia's 'Super Sensitive' technology.
 We also have to mention its stunning 20 megapixel camera with dual-LED flash and optical-image-stabilisation.

-The Windows platform itself is great for business users and is widely acknowledged to be the most intuitive mobile operating system.
-However, you don't get access to as many applications as you do on the Android or iOS platforms the phablet is also a little heavier (209g) than we might have hoped.
-Though at around £350 SIM free it’s fairly affordable.
+The Windows Phone platform itself is great for business users and is widely acknowledged to be the most intuitive mobile operating system.
+However, you don't get access to as many applications as you do on the Android or iOS and the phablet is also a little heavier (209g) than we might have hoped.
+Though at around £310 SIM free it’s fairly affordable.

 The HTC One Max is a nice size with its 5.9 inch 1080p touch-screen being small enough to fit in your pocket and large enough to offer excellent multimedia playback and web-browsing.
 You also get the excellent HTC Sense interface and great music playback from the BoomSound speakers on the front of the device.

 HTC's first phablet is also very powerful thanks to its quad-core processor and 2GB of RAM, while it also includes HTC's excellent Ultrapixel camera.
 As you'd expect it supports 4G and comes with either 16 or 32GB of memory (expandable using microSD cards).